apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 Therefore Split Brain Resolver should always be combined with a mechanism to automatically start up nodes that have been shutdown, and join them to the existing cluster or form a new cluster again.

-You enable a strategy with the configuration property `akka.cluster.split-brain-resolver.active-strategy`.
+You enable a strategy with the configuration property `pekko.cluster.split-brain-resolver.active-strategy`.

 ### Stable after